Copenhagen, Denmark · Sunday 9 May 2027

 Adjusted Time

-Copenhagen marathon is a full marathon held in Copenhagen, Denmark, scheduled for Sunday 9 May 2027.
-The course is run on trail surface with 218m of total elevation gain, reaching a maximum altitude of 20m above sea level.
+Copenhagen marathon is a full marathon held in Copenhagen, Denmark.
+It is scheduled for Sunday 9 May 2027.
+The course is run on road surface with 218m of total climbing, with its high point near 20m above sea level.
 For registration and full race details, visit the official Copenhagen marathon website.

-With 218m of elevation gain, this is a moderately undulating course.
-The route ranges from 2m to 20m above sea level (18m total range).
-While not completely flat, the elevation changes are manageable for most runners and shouldn't significantly impact pacing strategy.
+With 218m of total climbing, this is a gently undulating course.
+The elevation changes are manageable for most runners and shouldn't greatly affect your pacing.

 Based on historical weather data for May, the expected race day conditions are as follows.
 Near-ideal running temperatures are expected, ranging from 10°C to 15°C. This temperature range is widely considered optimal for marathon performance, allowing efficient heat dissipation without cold-related issues.
 There is a high chance of rain (76%).
 Runners should prepare for wet conditions, including appropriate footwear and clothing choices.